identity-com/docs/docs/cruiser/walkthrough/instructions/Create Profile.md

 }
 ```

-This is some code that will setup the local validator for all the tests.
+This is some code that will set up the local validator for all the tests.
 Notice the comment on `setup_validator`.

 ### `tests/instructions/create_profile.rs`